brokamp-group/s3/README.md

     readRDS()
 ```

+This means that `s3` is not just for downloading objects.
+Since `s3_get` and `s3_get_files` will not download files that already exist and always return paths to these files, code utilizing these functions can be kept in R scripts designed to read in objects everytime they are run.

 ### Customizing download location

 By default, files downloaded from S3 will be stored in a folder called `s3_downloads` located within the current working directory.
 This can be changed when downloading files by using the `download_folder` argument: